Gdeterline/Neural-Network-Build/README.md

 #### **_activation functions and derivatives_**:

+There are several activation functions that can be used in a neural network.
+They are listed above, in section [Activation Function](#activation-function).

 #### **_loss functions and derivatives_**:

+There are several loss functions that can be used in a neural network.
+They are listed above, in section [Loss Function](#loss-function).

 ### **Time to do some testing !**

+### init_layers

+To test the init_layers function, we will proceed as follows:
+- try to initialise the weights and biaises of a neural network with 3 layers, and a given number of neurons in each layer.
+- check if the weights and biaises are correctly initialised.
+This can be done by checking the shape of the weights and biaises.

+- then, generalize the test to a neural network with any number of layers, and any number of neurons in each layer.
+- check if the weights and biaises are correctly initialised.
+This can be done by checking the shape of the weights and biaises.
+Since the weights are initialised with the Xavier initialisation, the mean of the weights should be close to 0, and the variance of the weights should be close to 1.
+The biaises are initialised with 0, so the mean of the biaises should be 0.

+The tests are done in the nnTesting.ipynb notebook.
+The results are positive, as the weights and biaises are correctly initialised.
+We can proceed to the next step, which is the feed-forward algorithm.

+### feed_forward

 ## First batch of results <a name="results"></a>